 Compassion Games make our communities safer, kinder, more just and better places to live.

-Compassion Games International (CGI) is year-round non-profit initiative with the fiscal sponsorship of the Compassionate Action Network (CAN).
+Compassion Games International (CGI) is a year-round non-profit initiative with the fiscal sponsorship of the Compassionate Action Network (CAN).
 Our mission is to inspire, activate, celebrate, and share compassionate action.

 The primary way we do this is through two affiliated and complementary programs: (1) the Global Compassion Games, staged from Sept.
 11-Sept.
 21 annually; and (2) the Compassion Relays, which are open year-round; and (3) Compassion Games league specific “coopetitions” that happen throughout the year.

 The Compassion Games came into being in response to a community challenge issued in 2012 from Mayor Greg Fischer of Louisville, Ky., to Seattle, Wash.
 In response to the challenge, the “Compassion Games” and a new possibility of “coopetition” (cooperative competition) was born.
 In a few short years, the Games have engaged cities, community groups, families and individuals in several countries.